xriss/gamecake/vbox_osx/readme.md

 	exit
 	exit

+Now you can edit the Vagrantfile to enable the vagrant password and we are back to where we should have started.

+	nano Vagrantfile

 and finally halt the machine to cleanup

 	vagrant halt

 This will set the password to vagrant for the vagrant user and let